Lawyer Profile Detail

 British Columbia, 1993

 Paul is recognized by all of the major national and international ranking services as one of Canada's leading environmental and energy lawyers.
-For example, he is one of only 8 Canadian environmental lawyers to receive the highest (Band 1) ranking awarded by Chambers Global.
-He has been listed in Lexpert's Guide to the Leading 500 Lawyers in Canada for 19 consecutive years.
-In the 2016 edition of The Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, he is the most frequently recommended environmental lawyer in British Columbia and he is repeatedly recommended as a leading lawyer in energy (oil, gas and electricity) law.
-He is also recognized as one of the 5 highest regarded Canadian environmental lawyers in Who's Who Legal: Canada 2016.
+For example, he is one of only 7 Canadian environmental lawyers to receive the highest (Band 1) ranking awarded by Chambers Global and is also recognized by Chambers Canada (Band 1).
+He has been listed in Lexpert's Guide to the Leading 500 Lawyers in Canada for 20 consecutive years.
+In the 2017 edition of The Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, he is the most frequently recommended environmental lawyer in British Columbia and he is repeatedly recommended as a leading lawyer in energy (oil and gas) law.

 - Represented and led several major energy (conventional and renewable) and mining projects in development stage environmental assessments and operational permitting

 - Advised major energy companies on environmental due diligence strategies

 - Advised major mining, manufacturing, transportation and other companies on responses to environmental enforcement actions

 - Provided environmental crisis management advice as well as general environmental policy and strategic direction